thk123/se4be-website/index.md

 **A code review process will upskill your developers and improve the quality of your code.**

 Code review _ensures that the code is understood by everyone_.
 This is necessary to ensure projects can be developed over a longer time frame as teams change.
-It also facilitates _organic sharing of coding best practices_ - ensuring new developers learn quickly.
+It also facilitates _organic sharing of coding best practices_ - ensuring new developers learn quickly on the job.

 This seminar will cover all the advantages of a code review process.
 It will explain how to implement one, and then how to make the most of it.